SunCents Logo SunCents

 Local Questions Answered

-Does the desert heat and dust affect solar panel efficiency?
+Does the desert heat or dust affect solar panel performance in Twentynine Palms?

-Yes, but modern panels are designed for it.
-High heat can slightly reduce efficiency, but the sheer number of sunny days in Twentynine Palms (over 300 annually) more than compensates.
-Periodic cleaning to remove dust buildup is recommended to maintain peak production.
+Yes, but modern panels are designed for these conditions.
+High heat can slightly reduce efficiency, but the sheer intensity of the sun here more than compensates.
+Periodic cleaning to remove dust will ensure your system performs optimally.
+Installers in the area are experienced with these factors.

-How do I find out the right system size for my home?
+How can I find out the specific cost and savings for my home?

 Calculate Your Solar Savings